0xcaff/transloc-action/README.md

 # transloc-action

-A diagflow action for information exposed by the transloc API.
+A dialogflow action for information exposed by the transloc API.

 You can ask it about the following things.